mlan/docker-kopano/README.md

 When creating the SQL container you can use environment variables to initiate it.
 For example, `MYSQL_ROOT_PASSWORD=topsecret`, `MYSQL_DATABASE=kopano`, `MYSQL_USER=kopano` and `MYSQL_PASSWORD=verysecret`.

-## User authentication `USER_PLUGIN`
+## User management `USER_PLUGIN`

-Kopano supports three different ways to manage user authentication.
+Kopano supports three different plugins for user management.
 Use the `USER_PLUGIN` environment variable to select the source of the user base.
 Possible values are: `db` (default), `ldap` and `unix`.

 `db`: Retrieve the users from the Kopano database.
-Use the kopano-admin tool to create users and groups.
+Use the `kopano-admin` tool to create users and groups.
 There are no additional settings for this plug-in.

-`ldap`: Retrieve the users and groups information from an LDAP server.
-All additional LDAP settings are needed see below
+`ldap`: Retrieve the users and groups information from an LDAP directory server.
+Additional LDAP settings are needed, see below.

 `unix`: Retrieve the users and groups information from the Linux password files.
 This option is probably not interesting here.

-### LDAP authentication
+### Accessing an LDAP directory server

-An LDAP server with user accounts configured to be used with Kopano is needed, but how to set one up is out of our scope here, instead see: [Kopano Knowledge Base/Install and optimize OpenLDAP for use with Kopano Groupware Core](https://kb.kopano.io/display/WIKI/Install+and+optimize+OpenLDAP+for+use+with+Kopano+Groupware+Core).

-Once the LDAP server is up and running, the `mlan/kopano` container can be configured to use it using environment variables.
-In addition to the variables discussed below also set `USER_PLUGIN=ldap`.
+The `USER_PLUGIN=ldap` retrieves user information from an LDAP directory server.
+A brief description of how that is achieved is described in [Setup an LDAP directory server](#setup-an-ldap-directory-server).
+Once the LDAP directory server is up and running, the `mlan/kopano` container can be configured to use it using environment variables.

-#### `LDAP_URI`
+#### Host address `LDAP_URI`

 Specifies the URI of one or more LDAP server(s) to use, without any DN portion, such as `ldap://server:389/`, `ldaps://server:636/` or `ldapi:///`.
 Defaults: `LDAP_URI=ldap://localhost:389/`.

-The historic directives `LDAP_HOST`, `LDAP_PORT`, `LDAP_PROTOCOL` are no longer supported (8.7.85).
+Note that. the historic directives `LDAP_HOST`, `LDAP_PORT`, `LDAP_PROTOCOL` are no longer supported (8.7.85).

 #### `LDAP_SEARCH_BASE`